Siyra/Quadcopter/README.md

 SETPID yaw kp 1 kd 1 ki 1 - Sets the PID constants for the yaw controller

-SETPID pr_stab kp 1 kd 1 ki 1 - Sets the PID constants for pitch and roll for the stability controller
+SETPID stab kp 1 kd 1 ki 1 - Sets the PID constants for pitch and roll for the stability controller

-SETPID pr_rate kp 1 kd 1 ki 1 - Sets the PID constants for pitch and roll for the rate controller
+SETPID rate kp 1 kd 1 ki 1 - Sets the PID constants for pitch and roll for the rate controller

 You can also use each parameter seperately, for example: